+There is considerable academic research to show that asset allocation is a crucial factor in determining overall investment returns.
 Return figures are calculated on a bid price to bid price basis (mid to mid for OEICs) with net income reinvested.
-Source: Trustnet.com.
+Source: Trustnet.com as at 1/1/2015.
 Past performance is not a guide to the amount you will receive in the future.

 Asset allocation is not just about picking asset sectors.
-As the table also shows, the top sectors are often at the more volatile, higher end of the risk scale such as the smaller companies sectors.
-For example, while the European Smaller Companies sector was top in 2015, it was the second worst performer in 2014 (Source: Trustnet.com).
+As the table also shows, the top sectors are often at the more volatile, higher end of the risk scale.
+UK Smaller Companies looked good in 2012 and 2013, but was then 2014's worst performing sector.
+However, up to 11 September 2015, the sector was again the best performer (source Trustnet 12/9/2015).

 The asset allocation decision is especially important in the management of risk.
-Diversifying across different asset classes, such as UK shares, foreign shares, fixed-interest securities, property and commodities, can reduce your investment portfolio's volatility.
+Diversifying across different asset classes, such as UK shares, foreign shares, fixed - interest securities, property and commodities, can reduce your investment portfolio's volatility.
 What is bad news for one asset class might be good news for another.
 For example, a jump in inflation can be negative for fixed-interest securities, but it may be positive for index-linked government bonds.
 The same can hold true for individual shares.
-For example, the Brexit vote proved to be good news for multinational businesses, such as Unilever, but bad news for UK commercial property companies, such as British Land.
+For example, the recent fall in oil prices has been good news for travel companies like Carnival, but bad news for oil equipment companies, such as Petrofac.